Keeping our children safe is our highest priority. In assemblies, we often talk about children needing these things first, in order to learn well:

 In exceptional circumstances, leave of absence may be requested in writing by submitting a letter to the headteacher at least 30 days in advance, and explaining the exceptional circumstances in detail.
 For more information, follow the link below.

 Children Looked After

-Our designated teacher responsible for Children Looked After is Mrs Asma Begum.
+Our designated teacher responsible for Children Looked After is Ms Asma Begum.
 She will lead PEP meetings, liaise with social workers and Virtual Schools.
-For more information, see our CLA Policy.
+For more information click the link below.